 The postgraduate programmes in UTM are under the administration of the University's School of Graduate Studies (SPS) and Academic Registrar Office (ARO) set up under the office of the Academic Vice Chancellor.
 ARO is responsible in student recruitment, student admission and academic management such as course registration, course amendment, programme mode change and academic result management.
 SPS coordinates postgraduate research activities such as research progress report monitoring, Viva Voce and scholarships across the university and maintains the quality of education of postgraduate students in UTM.
 In addition, SPS is also responsible for academic programme development and customer relation.
 ARO is divided into Student Recruitment and Admission Division (SRAD) led by a director and Academic Management Division (AMD) led by a director.
-The academic leadership of SPS comprises a Chair and two Associate Chairs, one Academic manager and supported by a dedicated team of administrative and clerical staff based mainly in UTM main campus in Skudai, Johor.
-The AMD branch office and SPS branch office in UTM Kuala Lumpur are situated at 8th floor of Razak Tower.
-The organisation and members of staff of SPS and ARO is shown in Figure 2.
-AMD KL is also responsible to manage workspace for postgraduate students.
+The academic leadership of SPS comprises a Dean and two Deputy Deans and supported by a dedicated team of administrative and clerical staff based mainly in UTM main campus in Skudai, Johor.
+The ARO branch office and SPS branch office in UTM Kuala Lumpur are situated at 8th floor of Razak Tower.
+The organisation and members of staff of SPS and ARO is shown in Figure 5.
+ARO KL is also responsible to manage workspace for postgraduate students.
 For booking of workspace, you need to contact Mr Syamir Noraini Kassim at 03-2180 5176.